IBM/db2forzosdeveloperextension-about/docs/working-with-sql/running-sql-from-different-types-of-files.md

    For example, you can specify commit and rollback settings, and you can set the [CURRENT SCHEMA](https://www.ibm.com/support/knowledgecenter/SSEPEK_13.0.0/sqlref/src/tpc/db2z_currentschema.html) and [CURRENT PATH](https://www.ibm.com/support/knowledgecenter/SSEPEK_13.0.0/sqlref/src/tpc/db2z_currentpath.html) special registers.
 For information about the commit and rollback options, see [Committing and rolling back changes]({{site.baseurl}}/docs/working-with-sql/committing-and-rolling-back-changes.html).

 3. Highlight the statement, right-click it, and select **Run Selected SQL** from the context menu.

+   **Note:** If you're prompted to select a connection, choose one from the list.
+The **Status Bar** updates, and the SQL request continues automatically.

 That's it.
 Results are displayed in the **SQL Results** page that opens when the statement completes and stored in the **Query History** view.